timothymoniaga/Android-Modules/README.md

 ## MAC Address
 A basic app that has a list view of all previously bonded devices and when tapped gives the MAC address of the device

+## Proverb
+For fun app that translates any saying into a proverb